tamslo/gitlab-issue-automation/README.md

 ### Adding Recurrance Exceptions

 To add exceptions to recurrances, create a file named `recurrance_exceptions.yml` in the templates folder.
+Note that exception dates are applied to the creation date given in `crontab`, not the due date.

 It can contain exception definitions and rules that map issues by their IDs (need to be given in the issue template) to exception definitions.

 Start and end dates are given in the format `YYYY-MM-DD`.
-If an exception occurs every year, the placeholder `YEAR` can be given.
+If an exception occurs every year, the placeholder `YEAR` can be given (needs to be set for both `start` and `end`).

 ```
 definitions:
-  - :
+  -
     id: "christmas-break"
     start: "YEAR-12-24"
     end: "YEAR-01-01"
-  - :
+  -
     id: "vacation"
     start: "2022-05-13"
     end: "2022-05-20"
+  -
+    id: "no-meeting"
+    start: "2022-04-20"
+    end: "2022-04-20"
 rules:
-  - :
+  -
     issue: "weekly-meeting"
-    exceptions: ["christmas-break", "vacation"]
+    exceptions: ["christmas-break", "vacation", "no-meeting"]
 ```

 ### Automatically Setting Label for This Week